Mueller to Congress: Trump’s Wrong, I Didn’t Exonerate Him

 In his exchange with Collins, he struggled to explain how his report distinguished between conspiracy and collusion.
 And at one point, he called the president “Trimp” instead of Trump—a verbal slip-up that damaged what could have been a valuable video clip for Democrats.

+One new tidbit of information did come out in Gohmert’s questioning: Mueller said that when he met with Trump in early 2017 about his search for a new FBI director, he was not a candidate for the position.
+Trump has long maintained that Mueller tried to get the job and resented Trump for not hiring him.

-The atmosphere in 2141 Rayburn on Wednesday morning matched the immense hype surrounding the hearing: Perennially late lawmakers were in their seats long before Mueller arrived in the room, chatting, joking, and in at least one case, literally biting their nails.
+Even before the first hearing began, the atmosphere in 2141 Rayburn on Wednesday morning matched the immense hype.
+Perennially late lawmakers were in their seats long before Mueller arrived in the room, chatting, joking, and in at least one case, literally biting their nails.

 One of Mueller’s chief antagonists—Rep. Mark Meadows (R-NC), the chairman of the right-wing House Freedom Caucus, who does not sit on the committees that would question Mueller—sauntered into the room and took a seat in the audience, just a few feet behind the former special counsel.